-Thomas Johnson is a Senior Advisor at Gorman Health Group (GHG).
+Thomas Johnson is a Senior Advisor at Convey Health Solutions (Convey).
 In this role, he offers guidance on compliance issues involving Medicare, Medicaid, private insurance, and the funding of institutional and non-institutional healthcare.
 He models costs for healthcare delivery in the healthcare market and serves as expert witness on healthcare delivery and health reform.
-Thomas brings GHG clients 15 years of operational and regulatory expertise as an experienced Medicare, Medicaid, and, most recently, both Federally-Facilitated and State-Based Marketplace professional.
+Thomas brings Convey clients 15 years of operational and regulatory expertise as an experienced Medicare, Medicaid, and, most recently, both Federally-Facilitated and State-Based Marketplace professional.

 Thomas also served as President and Chief Executive Officer of the Medicaid Health Plans of America (MHPA) from 2004 to 2013.
 MHPA is a Washington, DC-based trade association representing Medicaid health plans.
 He represented the interests of the Medicaid health plan industry before Congress, the Executive Branch, and state governments.
 Prior to his tenure with MHPA, he served as Vice President of Compliance and External Affairs for DC Chartered Health Plan, a Medicaid health plan located in Washington, DC.